-The Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for beneficiaries who undergo surgery for lumbar spine fusion during the performance period.
-The cost measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
+The Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who undergo surgery for lumbar spine fusion during the performance period.
+The measure score is the clinician’s riskadjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This procedural measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from 30 days prior to the clinical event that opens, or “triggers,” the episode through 90 days after the trigger.

 Between 2006 and 2012, over 6 million Medicare patients were diagnosed with lumbar degenerative conditions,3 and lumbar spine procedures are increasingly used in older adult patients to treat these conditions.
-One study found that 5.9 per 100 patients progressed to lumbar fusion within one year of diagnosis with lumbar degeneration, and there was an increase of 18.5 percent in the incidence of fusion procedures within one year of diagnosis.4 Based on a review of the Medicare Provider Analysis and Review file, total spending on lumbar spinal fusion surgery is also one of the highest admission expenditures in the Medicare program, costing over $3.6 billion dollars in 2013.5 The Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels episode-based cost measure was recommended for development by an expert clinician committee—the Musculoskeletal Disease Management - Spine Clinical Subcommittee— because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
-Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific workgroup provided extensive, detailed input on this measure.
+One study found that 5.9 per 100 patients progressed to lumbar fusion within one year of diagnosis with lumbar degeneration, and there was an increase of 18.5% in the incidence of fusion procedures within one year of diagnosis.4 Based on a review of the Medicare Provider Analysis and Review file, total spending on lumbar spinal fusion surgery is also one of the highest admission expenditures in the Medicare program, costing over $3.6 billion dollars in 2013.5 The Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels episode-based cost measure was recommended for development by an expert clinician committee—the Musculoskeletal Disease Management - Spine Clinical Subcommittee— because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific expert workgroup provided extensive, detailed input on this measure.

 The cost measure numerator is the sum of the ratio of observed to expected6 paymentstandardized cost to Medicare for all Lumbar Spine Fusion for Degenerative Disease, 1-3 Levels episodes attributed to a clinician.
 This sum is then multiplied by the national average observed episode cost to generate a dollar figure.